IBM/dbb/Wazi_Deploy/Reporting/List-packages-by-timewindow-query/Gitlab/README.md

 The pipeline consists of a single stage:

 `Query`
-   * Index the evidence files to enable searchability
-   * Query the indexed evidence based on the specified time window parameters passed via the pipeline request dialog
+   * Query the indexed evidence based on the specified time window parameters passed via the pipeline request dialog.

 The pipeline uses the GitLab concepts: `Stage`and `Jobs`.